-COVID-19 Disability, Leave and Health Management Workplace Safety and Health To address the spread of COVID-19, Washington State Governor Jay Inslee has rolled back some of the phased reopening rules in this state.
-The new amended Proclamation and accompanying guidance mandate several statewide modifications to existing rules.
-The latest modifications are set to expire at 11:59 p.m. on December 14, 2020.
+COVID-19 Disability, Leave and Health Management Workplace Safety and Health Washington State Governor Jay Inslee's newamended COVID-19 Proclamation extended and modified his recent rollback of the reopening rules in the state.
+The modifications went into effect immediately and are set to expire at 11:59 p.m. on January 4, 2021.